Breaking News: Health Advisory for Contra Costa County

 Visit baaqmd.gov for air quality information.
 Visit airnow.gov for current air quality conditions in your zip code.

 Pertussis (Whooping Cough)

 The best place to get vaccinated is at your regular health care provider or clinic.
-Find other places in Contra Costa to get a whooping cough vaccination.
+Other locations are provided in Contra Costa to receive pertussis containing vaccine.